RedHatInsights/insights-core-tutorials/docs/ruletut_rule.rst

         "IS_NOT_FEDORA": "This machine runs {{product}}."
     }

-Here we define the ``Jinga`` template for message to be displayed for either response tag
+Here we define the ``Jinja2`` template for message to be displayed for either response tag